The Strength of Structural Diversity in Online Social Networks: Results

 \subsection{Network data and social reputation index}

-We collect data from Zhihu, a Chinese knowledge-sharing website which operates in a way similar to Quora.
+We collect data from Zhihu, a Chinese knowledge-sharing website which claims to have more than 200 million registered users.
 On this platform, social ties are created when users choose to follow other accounts.
-Starting from a randomly selected user, we collect follower and followee lists of 234,834 ego users in a snowball sampling manner.
-We call these users ego users since we know their complete follower and followee lists (user accounts with the geodesic distance = 1 to the ego users) (see \ref{sn:sn1} for details).
-In addition, we also collect the followee lists of the ego users' followers (part of user accounts with the geodesic distance = 2 to the ego users).
+Starting from a randomly selected user, we collect follower and followee lists of 234,834 users in a snowball sampling manner.
+These 234,834 users are hereafter referred to as \textit{ego} users since we know their complete followers and followees.
+In addition, we also collect the followee lists of the ego users' followers (user accounts two hops away from the ego users).
 The whole social network is then constructed based on the explicit social ties between user accounts.
-In total, the constructed network covers more than 10 million user accounts and 300 million directed social ties due to the fact that a small number of ego users have tremendously large follower numbers.
-For these $\sim$ 230,000 ego users, we further collect their popularity data, including how many upvotes, thanks and favorites they received, which indicate their social reputations on the platform.
-Other kinds of informative data are also collected, such as how many questions they asked and answered, self-reported gender, followed topics and questions.
-Note that, all the data collected are publicly available.
+In total, the constructed network covers more than 10 million user accounts and 300 million directed social ties.
+For these $\sim$ 230,000 ego users, we further collect their popularity data, including how many upvotes, thanks, and favorites they have received, which indicate their social reputations on the platform.
+Other kinds of informative data are also collected, such as how many questions they have asked and answered, self-reported gender, followed topics, and questions.
+Note that, all the collected data are based on public information on the platform and don't include any users with privacy restrictions.